-Performance outcomes Acceptable outcomes Complies Comments PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
-Development, other than in the Rural zone, provides: (a) a minimum of 10% of the site as landscaping; (b) planting in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species; (c) for the integration of retained significant vegetation into landscaping areas; (d) on-street landscaping works in accordance with the Design Guidelines set out in Section D9 Landscaping, of the Planning Scheme Policy 4 - FNQROC Regional Development Manual.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
+Rural zone, provides: The development will be conditioned to require an appropriate amount of onsite landscaping.
 Note-Where development exceeds a site cover of 90%, areas of landscaping may be provided above ground level to achieve a total supply of landscaping equivalent to 10% of the site area.
-Complies with PO1 The proposed development provides for approximately 6.9% of the site to be landscaped.
-A minimum 2 metre wide landscaping strip will be provided along the Chewko Road frontage, excluding the entry and exit locations.
-An additional landscaping strip will be established along the northeastern edge of the main carparking area.
-Despite not achieving 10% of the site area, the landscaping proposed will satisfy the Performance Outcome and will be considerably more than most established industrial developments in the vicinity.

-Porformanco outcomos Accentable outcomes Complies Comments Performance outcomes Acceptable outcomes Complies PO2 Development, other than in the Rural zone, includes landscaping along site frontages that: (a) creates an attractive streetscape; (b) compliments the character of the immediate surrounds; (c) assists to break up and soften elements of built form; (d) screen areas of limited visual interest or servicing; (e) provide shade for pedestrians; and (f) includes a range and variety of planting.
-AO2 Development, other than in the Rural zone, includes a landscape strip along any site frontage: (a) with a minimum width of 2 metres where adjoining a car parking area; (b) with a minimum width of 1.5 metres in all other locations; and (c) in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species.
-Note-Where development is setback from a frontage less than 1.5 metres, the setback area is provided as a landscape strip A minimum 2 metre wide landscaping strip will be provided along the Chewko Road frontage, excluding the entry and exit locations.
-PO3 Development includes landscaping and fencing along side and rear boundaries that: (a) screens and buffer AO3.1 Development provides landscape treatments along side and rear boundaries in accordance with Table 9.4.2.3B. • The development complies. land uses; (b) assists to break up and soften elements of built form; (c) screens areas of limited visual interest; (d) preserves the amenity of sensitive land uses; and (e) includes a range and variety of planting.
-AO3.2 Shrubs and trees provided in landscape strips along side and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of at least 2 metres; (c) will grow to form a screen of no less than 2 metres in height; and (d) are mulched to a minimum depth of 0.1 metres with organic mulch.
-The development will be conditioned to comply.
+Performance outco nes Acceptable outcomes Complies Comments PO2 Development, other han been been been been been been been be The development will be conditioned to require an appropriate amount of onsite landscaping.
+PO3 Development included landscaping and fend along side and boundaries that: (a) screens and but cing landscape treatments along side and rear boundaries in accordance with Table J 1 The development will be conditioned to require an appropriate amount of onsite landscaping. land uses; (b) assists to breal and soften elements of bu form; (c) screens areas limited visual interest; (d) preserves the amenity of sensitive land uses; and (e) includes a rang and variety of planting. up Shrubs and trees provided in landscape strips along side and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of at least 2 metres; (c) will grow to form a screen of no less than 2 metres in height; and The development will be conditioned to require an appropriate amount of onsite landscaping.